JLupanow/new-site/_projects/demo-project.md

 ---
 title: DEMO
 subtitle: Here are the things/skills that were part of this project
+role:
+timeline: October through December 2020
 date: 2019-07-24 00:00:00
-description: Here is a quick summary of the reason for the project, what I did at a high level, and who the client was.
+description: Here is a quick summary covering who is the company and what do they do, what was the ask/what was I trying to solve, what was the timeline/constraints, whether it was a solo or team effort, what methods I used, and a short description of the end product.
 featured_image: demo.jpg
 accent_color: '#4C60E6'
 gallery_images: